YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. parsed-literal::
    GDE> log -on="standard.log"

-This command turns on logging of the session and directs the output to standard.log.
+This command turns on logging for the session and directs the output to standard.log.

 ++++
 Quit